Skip to content

 Getting Started

 This repository implements a custom PennyLane backend called MQSSPennylaneDevice, which is able to send quantum jobs to LRZ's infrastructure using the PennyLane frontend.
-The users would be able to use various PennyLane functions (executing circuits, different measurement types.
-For future releases: circuit optimization and Quantum Machine Learning) while running their jobs on LRZ's Quantum Hardware.
+The users would be able to use various PennyLane functions, such as executing circuits and different measurement types, while running their jobs on LRZ's Quantum Hardware.
+Support for circuit optimization and Quantum Machine Learning is planned for future releases.

 To install the package, simply run